Dawood006/Case-study-IPL/README.md

 ## License
 This project is licensed under the MIT License.
-See the LICENSE(#license) file for details.
+See the [LICENSE](#license) file for details.